EG-xry/Crop-Yield-Prediction/README.md

 Pesticides used per tonne: 45177.18
 Average Temperature (°C): 17.4
 Area Yield (hg/ha): Unknown
+Check out specifics in the pdf of the presentation given `ML_CropYield_Presentation.pdf` Check out notes taken, papers related to the problem, and a more in-depth overview of the problem from `ML_CropYield_Notes.docx`
 ## Data Availability

 The original dataset can be found here: https://www.kaggle.com/datasets/patelris/crop-yield-prediction-dataset